petersvenningsson/HPC/README.md

 # HPC
-Assignments for High Performance Computing.
-OpenMP, OpenCL, POISX
+Assignments for the Chalmers course High Performance Computing.

+Implementations includes the use of OpenMP, OpenCL or POISX for interacting with the thread pool directly.